 Strategically placed lighting makes the house and garden more appealing, and it can add safety and security.
 Spotlights can showcase trees, flowers and other garden features. illuminate the house, making entryways more visible and can scare off unwanted visitors.

 Today, a house that is environmentally conscious and budget friendly is very important.
 Consider using green products and energy-saving tactics whenever possible.
 For example, use solar-powered lights to line the walkway.
 If you have a water feature, make sure it uses recycled water.
 Food gardens are also a bonus.

 Keep it Consistent

 Creating a new planting bed will immediately freshen up the home.
-Choose pieces that frame the house nicely and colours that add a nice contrast, but are still consistent with the style.
-Make sure you mix up the sizes, colour, height and texture of plants.
+Choose pieces that frame the house nicely and colors that add a nice contrast, but are still consistent with the style.
+Make sure you mix up the sizes, color, height and texture of plants.